Ezekiel Elliott Player Prop Bets for NFL Week 11 | Dallas vs. Kansas City 11/21/2021

 - Conceding 114.6 rushing yards per game, the Chiefs have the 18th-ranked run defense in the league.

-- This season the Chiefs are ranked 21st in the league in rushing touchdowns conceded (10).
+- This year the Chiefs are ranked 21st in the league in rushing touchdowns conceded (10).

 Recent Performances

-- Elliott put together a 41-yard rushing performance in last week's matchup with the Falcons, carrying the ball 14 times while scoring two touchdowns.
+- In last week's matchup with the Falcons, Elliott ran for 41 yards on 14 carries while scoring two touchdowns on the ground.

-- Over his last three outings, Elliott has rushed for 142 yards on 40 carries (47.3 ypg), with two touchdowns.
+- During his last three games, Elliott has rushed for 142 yards on 40 carries (47.3 ypg), with two rushing touchdowns.

 - He's also caught 10 passes for 63 yards (21.0 per game).